Children, Adolescents & Adults

 Dr. Thomas received her Ph.D. in Clinical Psychology from the University of Maryland, College Park in 2016.
 She was awarded the prestigious NIH National Research Service Award in 2013 based on her dissertation study examining maternal stress reactivity and parenting children with ADHD.
 She completed pre-doctoral internship at the University of Maryland School of Medicine Consortium, a postdoctoral fellowship in Behavioral Psychology at the Kennedy Krieger Institute (KKI) at Johns Hopkins University School of Medicine and practicum training in outpatient pediatric neuropsychology at KKI and Children’s National Center for Autism and Related Disorders.
-Dr. Thomas serves as the Co-Chair of The Ross Center’s Diversity, Equity, & Inclusion (DEI) Taskforce.
+Dr. Thomas has served in a leadership role on The Ross Center’s Diversity, Equity, & Inclusion (DEI) Taskforce.

 Dr. Thomas has completed continuing education requirements that meet the initiatives of The Ross Center’s Diversity, Equity and Inclusion Task Force.

 - Blog: Black Lives Matter: Preventing and Treating Suicide In Black Youth